 In-state Per Diem: Per Alabama law, the current per diem rate is \$12.75 for travel away from the assigned base for six hours or more and \$34.00 if the employee is away from the assigned base for twelve or more hours.
 Overnight travel for one night is \$85.00 and for two or more nights is \$100.00.
 The above-described cost was derived from historical data, and each line was an approximate estimated figure to previous parallel costs for similar budgets within the last three years.
+There are 58 MCSAP personnel as well as a select few of CVE troopers participating in pre-planned details that would qualify for claiming in-state travel.
+Based on the above-mentioned definition of in-state per diem, historical data indicates qualifying for these claims is not a daily occurrence.

-Out-of-state travel: Any MCSU-related travel not explicitly identified that may be required during the year.

-Training travel: Any MCSU-related travel specifically related to training, such as NAS certifications, Investigative Safety Analysis, and New Entrant
+Out-of-state travel / Training Travel: Any MCSU-related travel not explicitly identified that may be required during the year.
+Training travel: Any MCSU-related travel specifically related to training, such as NAS certifications, Drug Inderdiction Assistance Program (DIAP), Investigative Safety Analysis, and New Entrant Safety Audit.